Two modern beige chairs in an empty, minimalistic room, reflecting relationship dynamics and emotional distance.

 “Closeness is wanted, but not easily held.”

-The role of control and uncertainty
+The role of uncertainty

 The work